pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 file exists, Make will always attempt to run preflight.sh.

-If you are running a version prior to v0.6.0alpha, you may run preflight.sh by hand in the top level of your go micro-service package with:
+If you are running a version prior to v0.6.0alpha, you may run preflight.sh by hand in the top level of your go microservice package with:

 ```bash
 dev/preflight.sh